The Board of Directors

 I would like ACP-UK to be an open, transparent, listening and learning organisation, accessible to and built with its members and external stakeholders.
 Whether you are a trainee, qualified, associate member, I would like people to feel that they belong here, they are treated with respect, have a voice and that they are helped to shape this community.

-As Treasurer, I will be working to establish ACP-UK as a financially robust and stable organisation, in order that it may effectively represent and guide the profession.
+As Director of Finance, I will be working to establish ACP-UK as a financially robust and stable organisation, in order that it may effectively represent and guide the profession.
 I have led the Clinical Psychology Department in the Leicestershire Early Intervention in Psychosis Service since 2005, and more recently I held the position of Divisional Research Lead within the Trust.
 I have also worked as Clinical Tutor on the Leicester training course since 2004, as well as acting as External Examiner to other clinical psychology training programmes in recent years.

 I have a longstanding commitment to representing the interests of Clinical Psychologists, and I served as Union representative supporting the local clinical psychology community for several years.
 I am looking forward to using these experiences to shape the development of our fledgling organisation.
 As a Clinical Psychologist and Systemic Family Therapist I am interested in the way people and organisations are positioned through language and discourse, and I am keen to help ACP-UK establish a position of credibility and influence.